ukcp-data/UKCP18_CVs/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>> import pyessv
 2017-07-13T07:41:27.655177 [INFO] :: ES-DOC PYESSV :: Loading vocabularies from /home/users/astephen/.esdoc/pyessv-archive:
-/home/users/astephen/.esdoc/pyessv-archive/ukcp

-insts = pyessv.load('ukcp', 'ukcp18', 'institution-id')
+/home/users/whoami/.esdoc/pyessv-archive/ukcp

 2017-07-13T07:41:35.733418 [INFO] :: ES-DOC PYESSV :: ... loaded: ukcp
+>>> import pyessv
+>>> vocabs = pyessv.load('ukcp:ukcp18')
->>> insts = pyessv.load('ukcp', 'ukcp18', 'institution-id')
+>>> insts = vocabs['institution-id']
 >>> for i in insts: print i
 ...
 ukcp:ukcp18:institution-id:ceda
 ukcp:ukcp18:institution-id:mohc
 ukcp:ukcp18:institution-id:stfc

 ```

 ## 5. Future usage (after the initial install)

-Once you have run the above code, you only need to do the following to set up your environment each time you want to work with the vocabularies:
+Once you have run the above code, you only need to do the following to set up
+your environment each time you want to work with the vocabularies:

 ```
 cd vocabs/